show-karma/karma-gap-sdk/readme.md

 };
 ```

-The past example is related to when a user wants to attest a project with all its relationships but it does not need to follow the same method.
-It is completely possible to transact sepparated attestations using the property `refUID` for each attestation.
-As an example, lets say that user wants to add another grant to the project:
+The previous example is related to when a user wishes to attest a project with all its relationships, but it's not mandatory to follow the same method.
+It's entirely possible to transact separate attestations using the refUID property for each attestation.
+As an example, let's say the user wants to add another grant to the project:

 ```ts
 // add-grant-to-project.ts